flexera-public/policy_engine_training/09_relational_data/README.md

     summary_template "{{ len data }} Policy Templates With Lessons Found"
 ```

 Note that there are two changes.
-First, we're now validating the `ds_policy_templates_with_lessons` datasource.
+First, we're now validating the "ds_policy_templates_with_lessons" datasource.
 Second, we've updated the `summary_template` to read "Policy Templates With Lessons Found".

 We still need to include the lesson in the incident though.
-Add the following `block` to the end of your `export` block:
+Add the following `field` block to the end of your `export` block:

 ```ruby
       field "lesson" do